mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 The user selects their preference by clicking one of two buttons, one to opt in to emails or one declining to opt in.
 This page is not shown again if the user clicks either of the buttons.
 The page is shown again on their next visit if the user navigates away from the page without clicking either of the buttons.

+When the user makes a choice of being opted-in or opted-out, their choice will be recorded in the database, along with the date and time of their choice.

 This page is not shown if the user has already opted in via their settings.

 (Section: content)
 - Header: `Let’s Keep in Touch`
 - Paragraph: `Want to stay up to date and informed about all localization matters at Mozilla?
 Just hit the button below to get the latest updates, announcements about new Pontoon features, receive invitations to contributor events and more.
 We won’t spam you — promise!`
-- Button (primary): `Enable email updates`
+- Button (primary): `Enable email communications`
 - Button: `No, thanks`
-- Privacy Notice: `By enabling email updates, I’m okay with Mozilla handling my personal information as explained in this <a href="https://www.mozilla.org/privacy/websites/">Privacy Notice</a>.`
+- Privacy Notice: `By enabling email communications, I agree to Mozilla handling my personal information as explained in this <a href="https://www.mozilla.org/privacy/websites/">Privacy Notice</a>.`

 ## Email opt-in consent as a step of account creation